urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 A scry to Gall with a `%x` `care` will be passed to the agent for handling.
 Gall handles `%x` specially, and expects an extra field at the end of the `path` that specifies the `mark` to return.
-Gall will take the data produced by the specified endpoint and try convert it to the given mark, crashing if the mark conversion fails.
+Gall will take the data produced by the specified endpoint and try to convert it to the given mark, crashing if the mark conversion fails.
 The extra field specifying the mark is not passed through to the agent itself.
 Here's a couple of examples: